 so that when the workplace’s existing closeable openings are closed, the workplace is completely or substantially enclosed;

-“smoke” means smoke, hold, or otherwise have control over, an ignited tobacco product;
+smoke means smoke, hold, or otherwise have control over, an ignited tobacco product;

-“tobacco product” has the definition it has in the Tobacco Control Act 1990.
+tobacco product has the definition it has in the Tobacco Control Act 1990.

 (2) For the purposes of the definition of “enclosed workplace” in subregulation (1) it is immaterial that an existing closeable opening is open at any particular time.